 Figure 11 provides a graphic overview of the relationship between the documents and tools employed in the verification process.
-The word processor, augmented with the tools Fig. 11 Tools and documents of the design verification process described above, was used to create and check, first the software requirements, then the software design and finally the design verification report.
+The word processor, augmented with the tools described above, was used to create and check, first the software requirements, then the software design and finally the design verification report.
 The tools provide basic completeness and consistency checks of the requirements, design and design verification report documents that can be run offline on an entire document or invoked interactively via a macro from within the word processor to check individual tabular function definitions as they are created.